Research

 AI Job Redesign: The 84% Gap Between Deploying AI and Capturing Its Value

-The data pattern is consistent across every major research source: AI tool adoption is nearly universal, but workflow and role redesign remains rare — and the g
+The data pattern is consistent across every major research source: AI tool adoption is nearly universal, but workflow and role redesign remains rare — and the gap between the two explains most of the

 March 2026